Webflow is a “no-code” web platform.

-Compared to all previous tools designed in Webflow where most properties of an element are adjusted via a panel, we wanted the Grid to be different.
+Compared to all previous tools in Webflow where most style properties are adjusted via the inspector panel, we wanted the Grid to be different.
 Given the visual nature of CSS Grid, we felt that Webflow is the perfect medium to create a fully visual way of creating grid layouts by utilizing direct on-canvas manipulation.

 Together with the team I’ve worked on exploring various ways to interact with a grid on canvas.
 After months of iterations and tests, we came up with a powerful and simple solution that fully utilizes Webflow’s visual nature for creating grid layouts.

-Shortly after the initial release, we've added a fully visual support for working with Grid template areas, making it even easier to create and adjust grid layouts using direct on-canvas manipulation.
+Shortly after the initial release, we’ve added support for working with Grid template areas, making it even easier to create and adjust grid layouts using direct on-canvas manipulation.

-Up until now, there was no way of using the same symbol with different content.
+Webflow used to have “Symbols” – a basic mechanism to reuse an element across multiple pages, for example: a navigation bar, a footer, or a sign up form.
+However, there was no way of using the same Symbol with different content.
 This limitation greatly decreased the range of cases where symbols can be used.

-I've worked on adding dynamic content overrides to symbols, which would let authors define text, images, videos or links that are editable on different symbol instances.
+I worked on evolving Symbols to Components by adding parametric content overrides, which would let authors define text, images, links and other properties that are editable on individual Component instances.

-When I started working on "Interactions 2.0", Webflow already had simple tools to add interactions and animations to elements on a page.
+When I started working on “Interactions 2.0”, Webflow already had basic tooling to add interactions and animations to elements on a page.
 However, we wanted a more poweful and flexible solution that would let authors create rich, sequenced animations using a visual timeline.
 Another goal was to let authors create animations and interactions based on various dynamic inputs, like scroll position or mouse movement.

-While exploring different approaches for a visual interface, I came up with the idea of a simplified vertical timeline that would let authors stack various "actions" along an axis.
-The vertical axis can represent either time or a dynamic value from user's input, like mouse position or scroll progress.
+While exploring different approaches for a visual interface, I came up with the idea of a simplified vertical timeline that would let authors stack various “actions” along an axis.
+The vertical axis can represent either time or a dynamic value from user’s input, such as mouse position or scroll progress.

-This interface metaphor proved to strike a perfect balance between a full-blown timeline usually found in professional animation software and a simple, uncomplicated way to create rich animations and interactions.
+This interface metaphor proved to strike a perfect balance between a full-blown timeline usually found in professional animation software and a simple yet flexible way to create rich animations and interactions.

-Flexbox was one of the first projects I've worked on at Webflow.
+This was one of the first projects I’ve worked on after joining the team.